 Deep dry needling application should reproduce the patient’s pattern of pain

-The minimum criteria for diagnosis of myofascial trigger points are:
+The minimum criteria for a diagnosis of myofascial trigger points are:

 – Spot tenderness in a palpable band of skeletal muscle